motla/ftdi-d2xx/docs/FTDI_Device.md

 ▸ **write**(`data_to_write`): `Promise`<`number`\>

-Write data to the device
+Writes data to the device

 #### Parameters